-5 Hangzhou Institute for Advanced Study, University of Chinese Academy of Sciences, Hangzhou, Zhejiang, P.R.China 310024 the order of 10^6 kms apart at the picometer level.^{1-3} At this level of precision, many noises need to be suppressed to enhance the signal to noise ratio of gravitational wave sources.
-Among these noises, the stray light is generated by a number of channels, one of which is the beam clipping when a beam of laser light impinges on optical elements of the optical bench.
+In the detection of gravitational waves in spacetime, the heterodyne interferometry is required to track the relative displacement between two spacecraft that are on the order of 10 kms apart at the picometer level.1-3 At this level of precision, many noises need to be suppressed to enhance the signal to noise ratio of gravitational wave sources.
+Among these noises is the stray light, which is generated by a number of channels, one of which is the beam clipping when a beam of laser light impinges on optical elements of the optical bench.